Prism

 Legal content

-Maintain legal assistance list within a consolidated view
+Consolidated legal assistance list

-Utilise legal content to support clients acquisition and retention
+Legal content for clients acquisition and retention

 Showcase business value upfront